-We always use age appropriate descriptors of the tools we use.
-This might include our silly straw (suction), our tooth counter (explorer) or tooth towels (gauze).
-Using more child-friendly terms help the child understand what we are doing.
+We always use age-appropriate descriptors of the tools we use.
+This might include our silly straw (suction), our tooth counter (explorer), or tooth towels (gauze).
+Using more child-friendly terms helps the child understand what we are doing.

 A method we have much success with is the tell-show-do technique.
 We describe the procedures in phrases appropriate to the developmental level of the patient followed by a demonstration of the tool so they can see, hear, smell and touch followed by the completion of the procedure.
 For example, we show the child the tooth counter and count their fingers first.
 This gives the child the confidence that counting the teeth is just as easy as we have assured them it will be.